 - Micronutrients are other nutrients that are required in minute amounts.
 The presence of organic materials or compost will provide enough micronutrients for garlic.

-Fertilizer should be avoided in the fall as it will promote fast growth.
+Fertilizers should be avoided in the fall as they will promote fast growth.
 This developed plant will have reduced chances of surviving the winter. so it is best to add more fertilizer as the spring approaches.

 For Garlic, the soil should be moist and not wet.
 Excess water can lead to “wet-feet” which produces rotten bulbs.
 So garlic requires soil/area that drains well, but at the same time, dry soil is not appropriate.